Denmark Family Travel Guide

 Where to base yourselves for the smoothest family trip.

-Legoland Hotel themed rooms, holiday cottages with kitchens 5 minutes away
+Legoland Hotel with themed rooms, Holiday Cottages with playgrounds

 Family Dining